nodet/dowml/README.md

 needs to request this information, and it comes with the content of the files themselves.
 In other words, every _jobs_ command requires downloading the content of all the files for all the jobs that exist in the space.

-- Sending a large model may take a long time, because of network throughput.
-Sending a very large REST request is not at all guaranteed to succeed.

 Using data assets in Watson Studio as an intermediate step alleviate all these issues: